chaoskagami/scangrab/README.md

 A lot of temporary files may show up with some sites.
 This is normal.
 I may rewrite to use eval later everywhere.

 Note: I will not add support for mangafox.
 Why?
 Their scans get run thru jpeg, they don't credit where it's due, and they watermark everything.
 Have fun coding that yourself.

+Don't want anything NSFW because you can't or don't want it?
+Check the sfw branch out.
+It's sync'd every once in a while from master with the stuff removed.